rahilshaikh618/stockpredictionusingml/README.md

 🐳 Add a Dockerized environment

 ---
-### 🤝 Contributing
+## 🤝 Contributing

-Contributions are appreciated!
+We welcome contributions that make this project better, whether it's bug fixes, improvements, or new features!

+How to contribute:

-Fork the repository
+🔀 Fork the repository

-Create your feature branch
+🌿 Create a new feature branch

-Commit changes
+💾 Commit your changes

-Open a pull request
+🚀 Open a pull request

 <p align="center"> <img src="https://img.shields.io/badge/Contributions-Welcome-blue?style=for-the-badge" /> </p>